wwwlicious/servicestack-eventstore/ReadMe.md

 A plugin for [ServiceStack](https://servicestack.net/) that provides a [message gateway](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingGateway.html) to [EventStore](https://geteventstore.com/) streams.

-By adding this plugin to an application, such as a Windows service, the application is able to connect to EventStore; subscribe to and handle [events](http://www.enterpriseintegrationpatterns.com/patterns/messaging/EventMessage.html) from named [streams](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html); persist an aggregate to, and rehydrate it from, a stream, as well as populating a read model.
+By adding this plugin to an application, such as a Windows Service, the application is able to connect to EventStore; subscribe to and handle [events](http://www.enterpriseintegrationpatterns.com/patterns/messaging/EventMessage.html) from named [streams](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html); persist an aggregate to, and rehydrate it from, a stream; as well as populating a read model.

 ## Requirements ##

 An instance of the EventStore server should be running on the network.
 Please follow the [installation](http://docs.geteventstore.com/introduction/) instructions provided by EventStore.

-You can verify that EventStore is running by browsing to port **2113** on the machine running the EventStore server.
+You can verify that EventStore is running by browsing to port <a href="http://localhost:2113/">**2113**</a> on the machine running the EventStore server.

 ## Getting Started ##